Shea Butter: Complete Guide to Benefits, Uses, and DIY Skincare

 DIY Inspiration: Top Ways to Use Shea Butter at Home

-• Whipped Body Butter – If you’re looking for a whipped body butter recipe using shea butter, start with my dedicated Whipped Body Butter Recipe, and then explore more variations and textures in DIY Skincare Recipes.
+• Whipped Body Butter — shea as the base, blended with lighter carrier oils for texture.
+Start with my Whipped Body Butter Recipe, then explore variations in DIY Skincare Recipes.

 • Natural Lip Balm – If you want to make a lip balm with shea butter, you’ll find the full step-by-step process in my post How to Make Natural Lip Balm, with additional ideas linked throughout the DIY recipes section.